 - Defended trustee in lawsuit alleging of breach of fiduciary duty and conversion

-- Represented charitable institution in judicial trust proceeding involving trustee’s misallocation of assets
+- Represented charitable beneficiary in judicial trust proceeding involving trustee’s misallocation of assets

 - Represented UTMA Beneficiary in special proceeding involving custodian’s misuse of assets